okhouja/mini-currency-converter/README.md

 - Reading from text files
 - Using `for` loops and dictionaries
 - Handling user input and output
-- Simple currency conversion logic
+- Simple currency conversion logic (base → USD → target)
 - Optional: Fetching data from an online API
+- Working with timestamps and time zone conversion

 ---